Shantanu88-code/Election_Analysis/README.md

 - Denver county had largest vote turnout.

-- Each candidate's name, votes percentage and total number votes received.
+- Each candidate's name, votes received percentage and total number votes received.

-Charles Casper Stockham: 23.0% , 85,213
+Charles Casper Stockham: 23.0% , 85,213 votes

-Diana DeGette: 73.8% , 272,892
+Diana DeGette: 73.8% , 272,892 votes

-Raymon Anthony Doane: 3.1% , 11,606
+Raymon Anthony Doane: 3.1% , 11,606 votes

 - The winner of the election with total votes and vote percentage.

-Winner: Diana DeGette

-Winning Vote Count: 272,892

-Winning Percentage: 73.8%
+The winner of the election was Diana DeGette, who received a total of 272,892 votes with a winning percentage of 73.8

 The screenshot of the terminal shows these results :